Speakeasy security/procurement: where can I get SOC 2 Type II / ISO 27001 docs and an enterprise SSO + audit log checklist?

 Key Takeaways:

-- Speakeasy is SOC 2 Type II and ISO 27001 certified and will share reports under NDA.
+• Speakeasy is SOC 2 Type II and ISO 27001 certified, with independently audited controls.

-How do I run a full security/procurement review of Speakeasy (including SSO and audit logs)?
+How do I start a security/procurement review with Speakeasy?

 Expanded Explanation: